-Melissa is available for spiritual direction by Skype, phone, and email (and also in person for those living near Olympia, WA).
+Polly is available for spiritual accompaniment and mentoring in person or by Skype.
 Contact her to inquire>>

-Richard Bruxvoort Colligan is a Psalmist, spiritual director and freelance musician.
+Richard Bruxvoort Colligan, MA is a Psalmist, spiritual director and freelance musician.
 He enjoys all manner of projects in theology and the arts.
 Through his company, Worldmaking.net, he is publishing imaginative and adventurous songs for the ever-evolving church.
 Raised in the Midwestern United States, he is a husband to Trish and a dad to Sam.
 Faves: discovery, music, Star Wars, bosc pears, blue, laughter, naps.

-Stacy is available for spiritual direction by Skype, phone, and email.
-Contact her to inquire>>
+Simon is available for spiritual counseling in person or by Skype.
+Contact him to inquire>>

 Theresa “Te” Martin (they/them), has been studying and leading community singing since 2017.
 They were born on Ramaytush Ohlone land in san francisco and have been shaped by Ocean, Redwoods, circus arts, and theater games.
 Lately, some of the questions they have been asking are: “How can I offer song + ritual arts that are in service to healing?” and, “What are the sounds and stories of my Celtic ancestors?”
 Te holds a B.A. in Theology from St. Louis University and lives at the cross-section of spiritual practice, earth-connection, social justice, and artistic expression.
 Check out their EP, “Water & Bones”, and music video.
 Visit Te’s Patreon Page.